Lee Dae-hoon

-Lee Dae-Hoon (/ko/; born February 5, 1992) is a South Korean taekwondo athlete.
-He won a bronze medal in the 2016 Summer Olympics and a silver in the 2012 Summer Olympics.
-He has achieved world first level rankings in the under 68 kg weight class.
+Lee Dae-Hoon (/ko/; born February 5, 1992) is a South Korean former taekwondo athlete who is head coach of the U.S. national taekwondo team.
+He won a silver medal in the men's 58 kg event at the 2012 Summer Olympics and a bronze medal in the men's 68 kg event at the 2016 Summer Olympics.
+Lee is a former world No. 1 in the under-68 kg weight class.

 Education

-Lee attended Seoul Junggye Primary School, Hansung Middle School, and Hansung High School, and later majored in Taekwondo Instruction at Yongin University.
+Lee attended Seoul Junggye Primary School, Hansung Middle School, and Hansung High School, and later majored in Taekwondo Instruction at Yong In University.
 He obtained a master's degree in Sports and Leisure Studies at Yonsei University.

-In August 2023 Lee obtained a doctoral degree from Sejong University in his doctoral thesis, Development Direction of Taekwondo Performance through 4th Industrial Technology.
+In August 2023, Lee obtained a doctoral degree from Sejong University in his doctoral thesis, Development Direction of Taekwondo Performance through 4th Industrial Technology.